hpcuantwerpen/UAntwerpen-easyconfigs/README.md

 See the [Wiki of this repository](https://github.com/hpcuantwerpen/UAntwerpen-easyconfigs/wiki) for more informaton.

 It may be useful to also check our ["EasyBuild - The Missing Manual" OneNote](https://1drv.ms/f/s!AjGZCXJ9iRp3iptoom8jWWypyVu_0g).

+## Toolchains / build set

+### 2019b toolchains / build set

+Given that we started building before EasyBuild 4.0 was released, we decided to stick with the 3.9.4 version as otherwise we got an unpleasant number of warnings about deprecated features.
+Yet we did start the EasyConfig files in such a way that they would be easily portable to the 4.x versions of EasyBuild.

+### 2020a toolchains / build set

+For this build set we switched to EasyBuild 4.1 and later.